muxall/Magui/README.md

 To learn more about the design and layout of Magui, see <a href="https://www.youtube.com/c/NetworkEngineeringVideoBlog">Network Engineering Video Blog</a> .

-Magui initial code video. <a href="https://youtu.be/H5nAhSlopvg">NE #71 Windows Presentation Foundation (WPF) app from scratch - Starting Magui</a>
+<a href="https://youtu.be/H5nAhSlopvg">NE #71 Windows Presentation Foundation (WPF) app from scratch - Starting Magui</a>

-Magui Drag-And-Drop video. <a href="https://youtu.be/H5nAhSlopvg">NE #72 WPF Drag-And-Drop aka Runtime Moving A Control With Mouse</a>
+<a href="https://youtu.be/H5nAhSlopvg">NE #72 WPF Drag-And-Drop aka Runtime Moving A Control With Mouse</a>

-Magui Line Drawing and moving video. <a href="https://youtu.be/TttQkCQ_8ms">NE #74 WPF How to code using Shape.Line drawings for node links.</a>
+<a href="https://youtu.be/TttQkCQ_8ms">NE #74 WPF How to code using Shape.Line drawings for node links.</a>

-Magui labels for rectangles and text binding video. <a href="https://youtu.be/KneRGrq2OrU">NE #76 WPF How to add label to rectangle and text binding UC.Name property</a>
+<a href="https://youtu.be/KneRGrq2OrU">NE #76 WPF How to add label to rectangle and text binding UC.Name property</a>